Solar Panel Installation

 Works on cloudy days

-Solar panels don’t require direct sunlight to work; however, they do generate more energy in strong sunshine.
+Solar panels don’t require direct sunlight to work.
+However, they do generate more energy in strong sunshine.
 This means that you don’t need to live in sunny Spain for solar panels to impact your energy bills.
-They’ll even work in the cloudy UK.
+They’ll even work in the cloudy UK – but you’ll benefit from having a south-facing roof.

 3